 View a preview of the establishments offering accommodation in Somerset West (listed to the right) by clicking on the establishment name.
 This will open a short description, photo and links to the properties' info pages.
-Or, to refine your search by specifying facilities you require for your stay, click to view: Somerset West Accommodation
+Or, to refine your search by specifying facilities you require for your stay, click to view: all accommodation in Somerset West, Cape Helderberg

 If none of these establishments take your fancy, try a town / suburb nearby, by clicking on the town names on the Cape Helderberg map below.
 Results include hotels, guest houses, bed & breakfast and self catering accommodation, as well as conference and wedding venues (when available), for each town / suburb.